 Addiction affects many people all over the world.
 For those who suffer from the condition or live with somebody who does, the damage that addiction can cause is almost immeasurable.

 Families collapse, the person dealing with the addiction can often become alienated from their loved ones over time as their addiction worsens.
 In severe cases, addicts may overdose on a substance or become so depressed with their life that they consider or even try to commit suicide.

 It is understandable that people in Gillingham who have fallen into the trap of addiction want to understand the cause of this problem.
 The first thing to make clear is that nobody ever chooses to become a substance abuser.

-The condition is similar to a disease and so the person is not really responsible for ending up this way.
+The condition is similar to disease and so the person is not really responsible for ending up this way.
 What the individual is responsible for is escaping this problem.

-It can be very helpful for people understand the reasons for why there are likely to have fallen into addiction in the first place.
+It can be very helpful for people to understand the reasons why there are likely to have fallen into addiction in the first place.
 It may not always be possible to get an exact answer to this, but understanding some of the potential causes can prevent the individual from falling into the same traps in the future.